influxdata/influxdb/docs/catalogs.md

 Since Preserved Catalog only saves data to a consistent state and includes the well-known slow IO reads and writes, their transactions and related locks on persisting objects will impact the data lifecycle workload, especially if a lot of data continues getting persisted.
 This is another reason for us to monitor transaction and locking contention to adjust our `Data LifeCycle Policy` to ensure ingesting data flow smoothly until persisted.

-[^write]: currently InfluxDB ingests data to IOx from Kafka so we know which writes to start (re)ingesting.
+[^write]: InfluxDB ingests data to IOx from Kafka so we know which writes to start (re)ingesting.

 ## Query Catalog
 [`Query Catalog`](https://github.com/influxdata/influxdb_iox/blob/218042784fdb3bd0aa2c13dcaaf2f39190d42329/server/src/db/access.rs#L123) shown in Figure 4 is an `In-Memory Catalog` plus extra information to access the right chunks and their statistics quickly for running queries, logging necessary information or metrics, and reporting the results back to users.
 For instance, since IOx uses [DataFusion](https://github.com/apache/arrow-datafusion) to plan and run queries, `UserTables` provide the required interface to DataFusion for doing so.
 Similarly, since we want to query our own catalog data such as number of tables, partitions, chunks types and so on, we construct `SystemTables` interface to send to DataFusion for that purpose. `ChunkAccess` helps find and prune chunks of the query table that do not include data needed by the query[^query]. `QueryLog` logs necessary information such as times and types the queries are run.